Halochkin/CustomWebComponents/EventComposition/Events/TouchHover/README.md

 5. For the elements from which the touch point was removed, we will remove the background color by removing the style attribute.
 6. We can do the same when other events will be active.

 Try it on [codepen](https://codepen.io/Halochkin/pen/YMMooY).

 ### Discussion
 #### 1.Should touch and mouse have different cancel events?
-Yes, definitely, because we can't initiate cancel-event if the touch point goes beyond the scope of the document, but we can do it for the mouse.
+Yes, definitely, because we can't initiate `cancel-event` if the touch point goes beyond the scope of the document, but we can do it for the mouse.
+For the event mouse, there are several events that can be used to cancel (`mouseleave`, `mouseout`).
-// todo, should I use mouseover event in this demo, to support mouse version??

 #### Is it better/necessary for performance to initiate the cancel event listeners from within a touch or mouse gesture?
 Or can it be global and independent? (ie. is it a penalty for always listening for blur?)
-// thinking about this

 ### Reference